OmolloRovy/Expense-Tracker-Application/frontend/README.md

 Bash

 npm start
-The application will be accessible at http://localhost:3000 (or the specified port).
+The application will be accessible at http://localhost:3000.
 #### Contributing:

 Contributions are welcome!
 Please refer to the contributing guidelines for more information.